7zzi/Lai/README.md

 # Lai

-rewritten, improved version of [Cloud](https://github.com/7zzi/Cloud) sample code as of current, but will be worked on soon.
+rewritten, improved version of [Cloud](https://github.com/7zzi/Cloud)

+## sample code as of current, but will be worked on soon